isomerpages/govtech-stp/_border-and-health-control-measures/01c-SHN-swab.md

 ### 3. SHN Electronic Monitoring Device

 Eligible travellers will be issued an electronic monitoring device at the immigration checkpoints by ICA or MOM.
 These devices must be activated immediately by the traveller upon reaching his/her SHN accommodation.
-Click here for the <a href="https://www.ica.gov.sg/docs/default-source/ica/covid-19/stayhomesg-user-setup-guide.pdf" target="_blank">User Setup Guide</a>.
+Click here for the <a href="https://www.ica.gov.sg/docs/default-source/ica/covid-19/stayhomesg-user-setup-guide.pdf" target="_blank">User Setup Guide</a> and [Frequently Asked Questions](https://www.ica.gov.sg/docs/default-source/ica/covid-19/stay@homesg-faqs.pdf).
 Travellers who are 12 years old and below will not receive the electronic monitoring device.

 Information on the device can be found in the video and infographic below.